Money is available to help people who receive Housing Benefit, but still do not have enough to pay their rent.

 Discretionary housing payment

 In special circumstances, we can make a discretionary housing payment to give extra help with rent.
-If the amount of Housing Benefit you are awarded is not enough to meet your rent, you can apply for a discretionary housing payment.
+If the amount you are awarded is not enough to meet your rent, you can apply for a discretionary housing payment.
 We treat every claim individually.

-- We can only consider a discretionary payment towards your rent if you are receiving some Housing Benefit.
+- We can only consider a discretionary payment towards your rent if you are receiving some Housing Benefit or the housing cost element of Universal Credit

 Discretionary housing payments may provide help where: